korneltlaczala/personal_settings/README.md

 ## How to use it?
 Pull this repo to a new device, and:
-- create hard link to .vimrc file
+- create soft link to .vimrc file
-- create hard link to .ssh/config file
+- create soft link to .ssh/config file

 ## to-do list
 - do something similar for a .bashrc script